RealTimeChris/simdjson/CONTRIBUTING.md

 -----

 Our formatting style is inspired by the LLVM style.
-The simdjson library is written using the snake case: when a variable or a function is a phrase,  each space is replaced by an underscore character, and the first letter of each word written in lowercase.
+The simdjson2 library is written using the snake case: when a variable or a function is a phrase,  each space is replaced by an underscore character, and the first letter of each word written in lowercase.
 Compile-time constants are written entirely in uppercase with the same underscore convention.

 Code of Conduct
 ---------------